PREVENTATIVE APPROACHES IN HACKNEY

 Few customer services teams have supervision or dedicated support time, yet they frequently have distressing calls and speak to Hackney's most vulnerable residents.

 I set up a 6-week pilot of weekly peer support sessions with two groups: one from the Council's Covid Helpline, and one with a mixed group of professionals from the Council, charities and health sector.
 The groups were facilitated by myself and a Social Care practitioner.
-We are now hiring a facilitator to further iterate the model so that it can be sustainable and scaled across the borough.
+I went on to hire a Group Analyst to further iterate the model so that it could be sustainable and scaled across the borough.

 BETTER CONVERSATIONS DIGITAL TOOL